-If you’ve ever smelled smoke coming from your dryer or noticed that it takes too long to dry clothes, you might already know how to clean your dryer vent.
-If not, keep in mind that routine maintenance is needed to keep your dryer safe and efficient.
+If you’ve ever smelled smoke from your dryer or noticed that it takes too long to dry clothes, you might already know how to clean your dryer vent.
+If not, remember that routine maintenance is needed to keep your dryer safe and efficient.

 Why should you clean your dryer vent?

-According to the US Fire Administration, dryer fires are responsible for approximately five deaths, 100 injuries, and $35 million in property damage every year.
+According to the US Fire Administration, dryer fires are responsible for approximately five deaths, 100 injuries, and $35 million in property damage yearly.

 When and How to Clean Your Dryer Vent Properly

-We recommend cleaning your dryer vent every six to 12 months, depending on use.
-Add it to your list of annual home maintenance chores so it doesn’t get put on the back burner.
+We recommend cleaning your dryer vent every six to 12 months, depending on your use.
+Add it to your list of annual home maintenance chores, so it doesn’t get put on the back burner.
 You can have your vent professionally cleaned or use these DIY dryer vent cleaning instructions.

 How to Clean Your Dryer Vent in 3 Easy Steps